drabhikroy/Courses/content/en/work/cv-pdf.md

 <div class="concise">

-- Administered longitudinal surveys to over 50 participating faculty members to gauge expectations, gather feedback for improvement, and monitor shifts in DEI attitudes and perceptions.
 - Applied longitudinal NLP text mining techniques such as concordance, LDA topic modeling, and sentiment analysis to analyze and summarize feedback from over 3,000 first-year engineering students concerning grant-related class activities.
-- Contributed to the creation of more than 10 journal publications and academic conference presentation materials.
+- Carried out longitudinal surveys with over 50 faculty participants to understand expectations, gather input for improvement, and track changes in DEI attitudes and perceptions.
-- Developed more than 150 static and interactive data visualizations for stakeholder exploration, both internal and external reporting, as well as for presentations and publications.
+- Created a wide range of static and interactive data visualizations for stakeholder exploration, internal and external reporting, and use in presentations and publications.
-- Evaluated all four principal investigators through personnel assessments.
-- Produced two in-depth internal evaluation documents and crafted summaries for external stakeholders and federal reporting purposes.
+- Contributed to multiple journal articles and academic conference presentations.
+- Performed personnel evaluations of principal investigators to support broader program assessment efforts.
+- Prepared internal evaluation reports and authored the evaluation section of the annual report submitted to the NSF.

 </div>